 If time is short, a side trip to the Okarito Trig can reward visitors with panoramic views of the Southern Alps.
 The track crosses a small wetland on a curvaceous boardwalk above rippling swathes of oioi, the endemic New Zealand jointed wire rush.
 Occasionally the elusive kotuku white heron can be seen fishing there.
 The track climbs up to a viewing platform overlooking the lagoons and south Okarito forest, home of the rare kiwi species known as Rowi.
 We think that it is well worth the hike to the top for such a grand view!

-Climbing Alex Knob will reward trampers with some the best views of Franz Josef Glacier.
-This is not a stroll in the park though, it will take eight hours with a steady uphill climb of over 1000m.
-This is a tramping track with rough terrain so you will need to be prepared climb over windfalls and watch out for obstacles (I have been known to forget to look upward and banged my head on branches jutting out.)
-The track zig zags endlessly on, but the thick forest and bird life are good reasons to stop and take rests.
-Rata Lookout is the first welcome respite with good views of the glacier far below, then further on Christmas Lookout and views up ahead of the summit.
-The next part is our favourite with the sub alpine plants making a picturesque garden including shrub daisies such as Leatherwood, Dracophyllum Hebes and Coprosma, continuing on climbing and zig zagging to the 1303 summit.
-360 degree views await here, with the Southern Alps, the Tasman Sea, the tiny village below, while the whole Franz Josef Glacier lies before you.
+Climbing Alex Knob will reward trampers with some of the most spectacular views of Franz Josef Glacier.
+This is not a stroll in the park though, a return trip will take eight hours or more with a steady uphill climb of over 1000m.
+This is a tramping track with rough terrain so you will need to be prepared to climb over windfalls and watch out for obstacles.
+However, a lot of track work from the jobs for nature team has cleared the track making it so much easier.
+Despite the endless zig-zags, the thick forest and bird life make it worth the time to take a break.
+Rata Lookout is the first welcome respite with magnificent views of the glacier far below, then further on Christmas Lookout and views up ahead of the summit.
+The next part of the trip is our favourite with sub-alpine plants that create a picturesque garden such as Leatherwood, Dracophyllum Hebes and Coprosma, as well as more zig-zagging as we climb to the summit of 1303.
+360-degree views await you here, with the Southern Alps, the Tasman Sea, and the tiny village below, while the whole Franz Josef Glacier lies before you.

 Keen on the outdoors, we often hike around our local area so we can pass on all our knowledge about Westland Tai Poutini National Park.